-Medically known as epistaxis, nosebleeds are a quite uncommon problem in cats.
-While some causes are harmless (such as a minor knock), there are several potentially serious causes of nosebleeds in cats, therefore it is important you seek veterinary attention as soon as possible.
+Medically known as epistaxis, nosebleeds are quite uncommon problem in cats.
+While some causes are harmless (such as a minor knock), there are several potentially serious causes of nosebleeds in cats, therefore you must seek veterinary attention as soon as possible.

 There are several possible causes of nosebleeds in cats, the most common being trauma to the nose, other causes include:

 - Blood clotting disorders such as hemophilia or thrombocytopenia (low blood platelets)

 - Trauma (running into something, hit by car etc)